kanwren/MemXCT/ReproducibilityChallenge/doc/README.md

 recommend opening any of the above in google colab, as that will ensure all dependencies are setup and ready.
-The data inside these files is populated by hand, but we calculated the numbers by manually looking at our log files (getting them into csv using vim) and parsing what we needed from the CSVs.
+The data inside these files is populated by hand, but we calculated the numbers by manually looking at our log files (getting them into csv using vim macros, which do not leave scripts so we cannot leave them in this artifact) and parsing what we needed from the CSVs.
 These final CSVs can also be found in our figures/scripts directory.